-By: Leanne Loranger, PT
+Leanne Loranger, PT

 All of this adds up to a practice environment where all physiotherapists are encouraged to work to the full scope of their practice and make use of all the skills and knowledge they possess.
-There’s a catch though.
+There is a catch though.
 Sometimes when we are working to the limit of our scope, we forget where the limit is.

-Scope of Practice Statement
+Physiotherapists’ Scope of Practice